-- (a) where he has actually received interest; - (b) where the breach consists in unreasonable delay in paying trust-money to the beneficiary; - (c) where the trustee ought to have received interest, but has not done so; - (d) where he may be fairly presumed to have received interest.
+- (a) where he has actually received interest: - (b) where the breach consists in unreasonable delay in paying trust-money to the beneficiary: - (c) where the trustee ought to have received interest, but has not done so: - (d) where he may be fairly presumed to have received interest.

-He is liable, in case (a), to account for the interest actually received, and, in case (b), (c) and (d), to account for simple interest at the rate of six per cent per annum, unless the court otherwise directs;
+He is liable, in case (a), to account for the interest actually received, and, in cases (b), (c) and (d), to account for simple interest at the rate of six per cent. per annum, unless the Court otherwise directs.

-- (e) where the breach consists in failure to invest trust-money and to accumulate the interest or dividends thereon, he is liable to account for compound interest (with half-yearly rests) at the same rate; - (f) where the breach consists in the employment of trust-property or the proceeds thereof in trade or business he is liable to account, at the option of the beneficiary, either for compound interest (with half-yearly rests) at the same rate, or for the net profits made by such employment.
+(e) where the breach consists in failure to invest trustmoney and to accumulate the interest or dividends thereon, he is liable to account for compound interest

+- (with halfyearly rests) at the same rate: - (f) where the breach consists in the employment of trustproperty or the proceeds thereof in trade or business, he is liable to account, at the option of the beneficiary, either for compound interest (with half-yearly rests) at the same rate, or for the net profits made by such employment.